mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 <h3>Betting panel operation</h3>

-1. Submit button enables only when one or more of the 12 text boxes contains a non-zero amount, and is disabled otherwise.
+1. Submit button enables only when one or more of the 18 text boxes contains a non-zero amount, and is disabled otherwise.

-1. For each of the six Bet/Win rows, a non-zero amount may be entered in only _one_ of the two text boxes in that row.
-The empty text box must be disabled.
-Both text boxes should be enabled when they are both empty.
+1. BET and WIN text boxes work together.
+They start out empty.
+User chooses, by typing in _one_ of these two boxes, how much they either want to BET, or WIN.

+    a.
+If the user enters a BET amount, the WIN box will update with the BET amount, minus 10%.
+The BET box will remain enabled and the WIN box will be disabled in this case.

+    b.
+If the user enters a WIN amount, the BET box will update with the WIN amount, plus 10%.
+The WIN box will remain enabled and the BET box will be disabled in this case.

+1. The COLLECT box always shows BET amount plus WIN amount.

 1. All text to left of Bet/Win columns is either static to the template page or static as rendered from the database.
 User cannot change this static text.

 1. User will be prompted after pressing Sumbit, e.g., "You are about to wager
-$420 on this game.
+$212 on this game.
 Are you sure?"
 Y/N buttons.

 1. User will receive confirmation once Submit has sucessfully processed on the backend by insert bet into Bets collection.
 User's balance will deduct by amount of wager.
-Confirmation can be as simple as "Your wager totalling $420 is in!"
+Confirmation can be as simple as "Your wager totalling $212 is in!"
 Perhaps it is some type of popup with buttons *Continue* and *Logout* on it.

     a.
 Pressing *Continue* will dismiss confirmation box and return user to